-To complete the reconciliation process, you really need to work with your spouse, who will also have to go through these steps.
+To Complete the reconciliation process, you really need to work with your spouse, who will also have to go through these steps.
 If he or she is willing, then you will be ready to discuss your discoveries, acknowledge your hurt, and if at fault for any behavior, ask for forgiveness.
-If your spouse will not agree, you will still receive the benefit of forgiving yourself, your spouse, and releasing yourself to a positive future through the first step of the reconciliation process.
+If your spouse will not agree, you will still receive the benefit of forgiving yourself, and your spouse and releasing yourself to a positive future through the first step of the reconciliation process.

 Dr. Invia A. Betjoseph is a licensed Marriage and Family Therapist, MFC 44618.

 As a Psychotherapist, and a Certified Sex Addiction Therapist, he provides Psychotherapy, or Counseling and Sex Addiction Treatment for Sexual Addiction and Pornography or Porn Addiction.